QAInsights/Explain-JMeter/README.md

 🙏

-Here it how it got [started](https://dev.to/qainsights/inception-pjp).
+Here is how it got [started](https://dev.to/qainsights/inception-pjp).

 # Why this tool?
 Why not? :)